Monopolons II: The Proton and Hadrons

 Colour charge is the relational orientation geometry of the three bound bivector lobes, and the group SU(3) is its combinatorics.
 The proton spin crisis resolves as a geometric projection factor: a 1-plane electromagnetic probe measuring a 3-plane bivector system returns approximately one-third.
 The neutron lifetime discrepancy resolves via the Drogue Effect: magnetic coupling to vacuum fluctuations stabilises bound neutrons relative to free ones.

 Both the Yang-Mills mass gap and the absence of free magnetic monopoles dissolve: the gap is a counting constraint on closed topologies, and magnetic monopoles are what we have been calling "quarks".
-The Standard Model's SU(3) gauge symmetry is the formal description of the trefoil's three-fold rotational geometry, not a fundamental postulate.
-The "strong force" is electromagnetic field tension in wound topology — literally Maxwell stress in a three-wavelength knot at subatomic scale.
+The Standard Model's SU(3) gauge symmetry is the formal description of the trefoil-like structure's three-fold geometry, not a fundamental postulate.
+The "strong force" is electromagnetic field tension in wound topology — literally Maxwell stress in a trefoil-like knot at subatomic scale.